aureus123/catalogs/cat/README.md

 suedlicher Deklination in mittleren Positionen fuer 1850.0 from _GAVO Data Center_
 - lalande : F. Baily, J. Lalande, Catalogue of those stars in the Histoire Celeste Francaise of Jerome Delalande from _GAVO Data Center_
+- taylor : Taylor's general catalogue of stars for the equinox 1835.0 from observations made at the Madras Observatory during the years 1831 to 1842
 - yarnall †: Yarnall-Frisby, Catalogue of stars observed at the USNO during years 1845 to 1877.
 3rd.
 Edition. from _GAVO Data Center_
 - stone : Stone, Cape catalog of 12441 stars observed during years 1871